We’re so glad you’re here!

 - You’re welcome to sit wherever; we don’t have pews with people’s names on them!
 The upstairs balcony is available for seating as well, should you prefer the bird’s eye view of things.

 - We don’t currently offer nursery care, however, children are welcome in and encouraged to attend all parts of our worship service.
-Small activity bags are to the left of the door as you enter the sanctuary.
-Children’s faith formation classes are offered between services during the school year for ages 3-3rd grade.
+Crayons, paper, and small quiet toys are available in the stand to the left of the door as you enter the sanctuary.
+Children’s faith formation classes are offered between services during the school year for ages 4-10.

 - Communion is offered to all without restriction.
 Children are encouraged to be around age 8, or have attended First Communion preparation class, but the final decision is left up to parents, as they know their children best.
 Communion is generally offered via intinction–dipping the wafer into the cup of wine–and offered in a continuous line, although some seasons of the church year it’s offered while kneeling at the rail.